sai-educ/TeachBound/README.md

 ## Getting Started

-To start using EduBoard, simply visit the live demo link above.
+To start using EduBoard, simply visit the live link above.
 The interface is designed to be intuitive:

 1.  **Select a tool** from the toolbar (e.g., Pen, Sticky Note).
 2.  **Interact with the canvas** to draw, add notes, or erase.